Fuel System Repair

 Fuel System Repair Services in Beaverton, OR

 Brock Automotive Import Service is a full-service automotive repair shop in Beaverton, OR that specializes in fuel system repair services.
-We work on both Asian and European car makes and models, including BMW, Audi, Volkswagen, Honda, and Acura.
+We work on both Asian and European vehicles, including BMW, Audi, Volkswagen, Honda, and Acura.
 Whether you need fuel filter replacement or fuel pump repair, our team of certified master technicians with over 50 years of combined industry experience can help.
 Contact us today at (503) 994-1211 to get started.

 Your vehicle’s fuel system is made up of several different components, all of which work together to deliver fuel from the tank to the engine.
 The most common fuel system problems we see at Brock Automotive Import Service are dirty or clogged fuel filters, fuel pump failure, and leaks in the fuel lines.
 These problems can cause your car to run rough, lose power, or even stall.
 Familiarizing yourself with the parts of your car’s fuel system and how they work can help you spot potential problems early on and prevent them from becoming bigger, more expensive issues.